-Cotton needs a soil with an excellent water holding capacity and aeration and good drainage as it cannot withstand excessive moisture and water logging.
+Cotton needs soil with excellent water holding capacity and aeration and good drainage as it cannot withstand excessive moisture and waterlogging.
 The major groups of soils for cotton cultivation are the alluvial soils, black soils, and red-sand-loam.

-Proper irrigation ensures that the soil is moist enough for cultivation, even in the occasion of reduced rainfall.
-The cotton seeds are planted one inch deep into the ground and are given a four inch spacing between planted seeds.
+Proper irrigation ensures that the soil is moist enough for cultivation, even on the occasion of reduced rainfall.
+The cotton seeds are planted one inch deep into the ground and are given a four-inch spacing between planted seeds.

 The plants begin to germinate after about 15 days.
 They are watered at an interval of about 8-16 days and as soon as they stop receiving enough water, they will begin to shed off their leaves due to the dryness.
 This will be noticed 16 -18 weeks after planting.